Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Available in an array of truly Instagrammable colours (copper, black, grey and pastel pink to name a few), this kettle is top of the pack when it comes to making a design-first choice.
 The boil-dry protection mode, which prevents it from being accidentally switched on if there’s no water in it means you won’t need to worry about accidentally damaging it either.
 There’s also a limescale filter, which helps to keep drinks delightfully scum- and impurity-free.

 It holds 1.7 litres, enough to fill around 7-8 cups depending on your ‘portion sizes’, and it boiled a litre of water in just over two minutes.
 The lever element of the kettle glows when you turn it on, and the soft open top is a thing of beauty too.
-It has a lovely drip-free pour, too, which we found very pleasing.
+It has a lovely drip-free pour, too, which I found very pleasing.

 Our SMEG Toaster and Kettle set review has the full details.